Record Your Insights Using Notes

 Display Your Notes in the Text

-Tap the More Actions Menu Icon , scroll down the menu, and select View Settings.
+Tap the More Actions Menu icon , scroll down the menu, and select View Settings.
 Then, In the View Settings menu, toggle Show Notes/Highlights "on" and tap Done.

 Tap More Actions and select View Settings Toggle on Show Notes Highlights